 - shall have within the past two years directed a capstone project for the Certificate, or

 - shall be engaged in research or publication in the area of the Certificate.

-- New faculty and courses may be added at any meeting of the Advisory Board.
+- New Affiliate Faculty and new courses may be added at any time during fall and spring semester pending review of the Advisory Board.

 - Requirements for the Graduate or Undergraduate Certificates shall be modified as warranted by the Advisory Board and approved by the appropriate University committees and schools.

-- These By-Laws shall be subject to amendment by approval of two-thirds of the members of the Advisory Board present at a called meeting.
+- These By-Laws shall be reviewed every three years and are subject to amendment by approval of two-thirds of the members of the Advisory Board present at a called meeting or by email vote.